President: Keeter Sechrist, M.D.

 A co-founder of Outrun the Sun, Jonna MacDougall has served as an assistant dean at the IU Robert H. McKinney School of Law since 1990, where she has been involved in fund raising, marketing, alumni programs, continuing education, and media relations.
 Formerly executive director of a state scholastic press association, she was an assistant professor of journalism at Franklin College, where she taught media law and ethics.
 MacDougall is a past president of the Indiana chapter of the Society of Professional Journalists, and a past president of the Indiana Journalism Hall of Fame.
 In 2007, she was an inaugural recipient of the IUPUI campus Community Engagement Award for her work with Outrun the Sun.
 Photo: Tiffany Studios

 As a fifth generation Hoosier, Matt Morris carries on his family’s passion for community involvement.
 Matt followed in his mother’s footsteps to study journalism at Indiana University (IU), later writing for a Michigan newspaper and Outdoor Indiana magazine.
 Later in his career, he managed publications and public relations for the Children’s Museum of Indianapolis, where he interacted with several prominent Indianapolis philanthropists.
 This experience inspired Matt to pursue a career in fundraising.
 He has been a gift officer for the IU Foundation, Kiwanis International Foundation, Franklin College and Butler University.
-He serves on the 500 Festival Mini Marathon race committee and consistency helps with the Corporate Challenge, Monumental Marathon, and triathlons.
+He serves on the 500 Festival Mini Marathon race committee and consistently helps with the Corporate Challenge, Monumental Marathon, and triathlons.
 Matt met his wife, Jenny, running one morning outside Hinkle Fieldhouse on the Butler University campus.
 They have been married 28 years and have two daughters, Abby and Emma.

 Samantha (Chapman) Morton